Thursday, October 17, 2013

 October 16:

 Our wonderful tour director, Alan was taking us to the Swan Valley today.
 First on our list was the Margaret Valley Chocolate Factory, where we purchased some of their lovely merchandise before heading to Cape Lavender for a Devonshire morning tea.
-We then visited Talijancich who are renowned for their Verdelho, Shiraz and Aged Liqueurs, of which we brought several bottles of.
-Next was the House Of Honey where Ros bought wildflower honey and some honey shampoo and conditioner.
+We then visited Talijancich, who are renowned for their Verdelho, Shiraz and Aged Liqueurs, of which we brought several bottles.
+Next was the House of Honey, where Ros purchased wildflower honey, as well as honey shampoo and conditioner.

-Lunch was at Taylor's Art and Coffee House before we visited Mondo Nougat and Chocolate, where we purchased more items.
-We visited Houghtorns Winery where Ros and I tasted there Classic White which they sell for $15.00 a bottle but can be bought at Dan Murphy's for $8.55 per bottle.
-We limited our winery visits as we are off to Margaret River next week.
-We topped off a lovely five days visiting our friends by dining out at the Nepalese and Himalayan Restaurant in Mt Lawley for dinner.
+Lunch was at Taylor's Art and Coffee House before we visited Mondo Nougat and Chocolate, where we bought more items.
+We also visited Houghton's Winery, where Ros and I sampled their Classic White, which they sell for $15.00 per bottle but can be purchased at Dan Murphy's for $8.55 per bottle.
+We limited our winery visits as we are heading to Margaret River next week.
+We finished a lovely five days visiting our friends by dining out at the Nepalese and Himalayan Restaurant in Mt Lawley for dinner.

 October 17:

-After saying goodbye to our friends this morning we returned to our van.
-We grocery shopped at the local shopping centre at Gwelup and prepared the van for our trip south tomorrow.
+After saying goodbye to our friends this morning, we returned to our van.
+We grocery shopped at the local shopping centre in Gwelup and prepared the van for our trip south tomorrow.

 1 comment: